 It’s as if Luke senses where Rey’s thoughts head, or he just accurately reads her expression, because he speaks up again, before Rey can find the words for her sudden childlike fear.
 “You’ll be able to move it easily in no time,” he says.
 “The droids will finish it, and you’ll need to do some physical therapy to get used to it, but it’ll be fine.
 I’ll help you.
 I can teach you about cybernetics, too."
 He reaches out to lay a hand on her left arm and gives her a reassuring squeeze.
 "I think you'd have a knack for it."

 Rey nods.
 She'd known all of that.
 Of course she had.
 But now she no longer feels as numb to the situation and instead feels disproportionately lost and young and unprepared.
 Hearing it aloud is comforting, and Rey finds herself looking forward to learning something from Luke that isn't concerned with the Force and the Jedi.
-Instead, it's a different shared heritage.
+Learning a different shared heritage instead.
 Rey looks down at her metal arm and once again contemplates three generations; the thought takes on a strangely encouraging quality, now.
 She does love mechanical things, after all - another thing that, according to Luke, they all have in common.

 Luke’s words don’t summon the droids, but it's like they call someone whom Rey correctly assumes is the medical nurse overseeing the recovery ward.
 He shows up within the minute.
 The man is human and tall and moves briskly.
 “We’re ready to calibrate it and put on the exoskin,” he says, to Luke, not Rey, his voice sharp and business-like.
 Then he notices that Rey is awake.
 “Ah.
 We could put you under for it, if you want.
 It’s not a painful process in and of itself, but your shoulder will still be tender enough that it’ll sting like a-” He stops himself, coughing slightly.